BlueMagnificent/monaco-tree/README.md

 CodeSandbox
 --------------
-For a quick preview [here is a code sandbox of it](https://codesandbox.io/s/github/BlueMagnificent/monaco-tree/)
+For a quick preview [here is a codesandbox of it](https://codesandbox.io/s/github/BlueMagnificent/monaco-tree/)

 Check It Out